COVID-19 pandemic in Ceuta

-The COVID-19 pandemic was confirmed to have reached the Spanish territory of Ceuta in March 2020.
+The COVID-19 pandemic was confirmed to have reached the Spanish city of Ceuta in March 2020.

 Timeline

 April 2020

-By April 4, the territory had confirmed 83 cases of COVID-19, with 74 staying at home (two of which had thus far recovered), seven cases hospitalized, and two deaths.
+By April 4, the autonomous city had confirmed 83 cases of COVID-19, with 74 staying at home (two of which had thus far recovered), seven cases hospitalized, and two deaths.

 As of April 16, the city confirmed 100 cases of COVID-19 total.
 42 people had overcome the virus, and four had died.